Why Meteorology at RU?

 • Moderate class size allowing strong student-faculty interaction.

 • Personal atmosphere of a small college (about 3500 students on the Cook Campus) but the availability of all the resources and activities of a Big Ten university.
-Click here for Cook Campus tours.
+Click here for Cook Campus (SEBS) tours.

 • Home to the most sophisticated air quality and atmospheric radiation measurement system in the Northeast.